-- 2. Everything that Ofsted does should be in the interests of children and young people.
-This includes ensuring that the providers we regulate and inspect have effective procedures for keeping children 2, learners and vulnerable adults safe from abuse, neglect and exploitation.
-Inspectors must be familiar with Ofsted's safeguarding policy and guidance on what to do if a safeguarding concern is raised during an inspection.3 - 3.
-Early years settings, schools and further education and skills providers should be safe environments where children, learners and vulnerable adults can learn and develop.
-Inspectors should consider how well leaders and managers in early years settings, schools or further education and skills providers have created a culture of vigilance where children's and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm. - 4.
-Inspectors must evaluate how well early years settings, schools, colleges and other further education and skills providers4 fulfil their statutory and other responsibilities and how well staff exercise their professional judgement in keeping children and learners safe. - 5.
-It is essential that inspectors are familiar with the content of the following documents.
+2. Everything that Ofsted does should be in the interests of children and young people.
+This includes ensuring that the providers we regulate and inspect have effective procedures for keeping children, learners and vulnerable adults safe from abuse, neglect and exploitation.
+Inspectors must be familiar with Ofsted's safeguarding policy and guidance on what to do if a safeguarding concern is raised during an inspection.

+3. Early years settings, schools and further education and skills providers should be safe environments where children, learners and vulnerable adults can learn and develop.
+Inspectors should consider how well their leaders and managers have created a culture of vigilance, where children's and learners' welfare is promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering, or likely to suffer, harm.

+4. Inspectors must evaluate how well early years settings, schools, colleges and other further education and skills providers fulfil their statutory and other responsibilities and how well staff exercise their professional judgement in keeping children and learners safe.

+5. It is essential that inspectors are familiar with the content of the following documents.